aljayed/basic-flutter-portfolio/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+This is a very basic portfolio app created with flutter.

+You will only find some text and email inside the app.
+This was built for flutter web (PWA).